Abstract analogues of flux as symplectic invariants: The two-torus

 \begin{proof} At any point $s \in \SS$, $\PP_s$ is the graph of an autoequivalence of $Q_p^{\mathit{perf}}$.
 This implies that the maps $\mathit{HH}^*(Q_p,Q_p) \longrightarrow H^*(\mathit{hom}_{(Q_p,Q_p)^{\mathit{mod}}}(\PP_s,\PP_s))$ considered in \eqref{eq:one-sided-deformation} are both isomorphisms.
 The same then holds in the entire family, which means that \eqref{eq:bimodule-induced} is an isomorphism.
 By definition, we have therefore shown that $\PP$ follows {\em some} deformation field $[\tilde{\gamma}] \in \mathit{HH}^1(\QQ_p, \Omega^1_\RR \otimes \QQ_p)$.

 We will now argue indirectly based on Corollary \ref{th:universal-family} and the Hochschild cohomology computation in Lemma \ref{th:generic}.
 The sheaf $E_1 = \OO_{Y_p}$ is invariant under translations, which means that its Fourier-Mukai convolution with $\NN$ yields a constant family.
 By \eqref{eq:fm-versus-convolution-2}, this implies that $X_1 \otimes_{\QQ_p} \PP$ is a constant family, hence that the component $\tilde{\gamma}^0_{[1]} \in e_1\QQ_p e_1$ must be zero.
 If we now take the skyscraper sheaf at the point $s$ as our starting object, the outcome of $K_\NN$ is again a ``tautological'' family, meaning that the fibre at any point of $\SS$ is isomorphic to the skyscraper sheaf at that point.
-Since $\SS$ is affine, any two such families are actually isomorphic.
+Any two such families are isomorphic up to tensoring with line bundles over $\SS$.
 By comparing this with Lemma \ref{th:example-family}, one sees that $\tilde{\gamma}^0_{[2]} \in e_2\QQ_p e_2$ must be equal to $-2\theta$. \end{proof}

 \begin{corollary} The category $Q_p$ has a nonempty set of periodic elements, in the sense of Definition \ref{th:per}.
 More specifically, if $[g_2] \in \mathit{HH}^1(Q_p,Q_p)$ is as in Addendum \ref{th:quasi-generators}, then $[-2g_2] \in \mathit{Per}(Q_p,\bar{\SS},\bar{\theta})$.
 Here, $\bar{\SS}$ is the smooth closure of $\SS$ (obviously isomorphic to $Y_p$), and $\bar\theta$ the extension of $\theta$ to that closure. \end{corollary}